visaacceptance/agent-toolkit/typescript/README.md

 - `VISA_ACCEPTANCE_API_KEY_ID` - Your Visa Acceptance API key ID
 - `VISA_ACCEPTANCE_SECRET_KEY` - Your Visa Acceptance secret key
 - `VISA_ACCEPTANCE_ENVIRONMENT` - SANDBOX and PRODUCTION are available environments

-Note: Both the new simplified names (MERCHANT_ID, API_KEY_ID, SECRET_KEY) and the old names (VISA_ACCEPTANCE_*) are supported for backward compatibility.
-The new simplified names take precedence if both are defined.